Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 Buon Ma Thuot's iconic dish: thick tapioca noodles in a rich, reddish broth with pork hock, quail eggs.

-Sliced beef quickly cooked in a hot, tangy tamarind-based broth, served with fresh herbs and rice paper.
+Sliced beef quickly created in a hot, tangy tamarind-based broth, served with newly picked herbs and rice paper.

 Specialized dining places offer this flavorful dish.